treasure-data/td-logger-python/README.md

     js = { "semicolon" : ";", "at" : "@" }
     l.info(js)

 This will throw the log entries to the local td-agent.
+And there's an important point.
+This logger accepts only 'dict' and 'json string'.

-By default, these parameters are logged.
+Also, these parameters are logged by default.

 * sys_host
 * sys_name